z3dd4-de/Survival-Game/README.md

 I'm following Devworm's tutorial on Youtube to learn game programming in Godot 4.2: https://www.youtube.com/playlist?list=PL3cGrGHvkwn2NOT1LSwf5d2XZmlc5Bjsn

 Additionally, I implemented further improvements to my game:
-- Main menu (start game, exit game, TODO: credits)
+- Main menu (start game, exit game, credits)
 - Game over screen (shows total playing time)
-- Keyboard layout (F1)
+- Keyboard layout (F1) - TODO: needs to be updated (inventory mouse buttons)
 - All items are picked-up and put into inventory by pressing "E" (stick, water, slime, apple)
 - Animated camp fire (stationary; TODO: player should build it from sticks in the inventory) - ignite with "F", doesn't do anything special currently
-- Day/night, counting days in game (UI)
+- Day/night, counting days in game (UI), different background sounds for day and night
 - Health bar for player (UI) and slime enemy
 - Spawner for sticks and slime: up to 100 sticks and slimes are placed over time randomly on free map tiles, 10 additional apple trees are also randomly positioned
 - Player needs food and water: hunger and thirst bars (UI)
 - Player gets thirsty and hungry over time, loses health if hunger or thirst bar gets empty
-- Eat apple and drink water potions (apple gives +20 health, water reduces thirst by 10 points) until max health or max water is restored
+- Eat apple and drink water potions (apple gives +10 health and reduces hunger by 10 points, water reduces thirst by 10 points) until max health or max water is restored
 - Shader on player: turns blinking red for 1 sec by a red shader attached to a wave-time function that could also be used for green (poisoning) or blue (thirst)
 - Shooting arrows with the bow: player can level-up archery (Level 1-10; UI) and gets better with every level (arrows miss the enemy more often on lower levels, more hitpoints on higher levels)
 - Arrows disappear when they hit the enemy